Teaching-Accessibility/course-project-photo_album_narration/README.md

 <br><br><br>
 <img src ="documentation_Images/image.png">
-        -This is an example of what an uploaded image looks like and the voice bar below is the recorded narration
+        -This is an example of what an uploaded image looks like and the voice bar below is the recorded narration -click the record audio to begin record.
+For first time users, you need to allow browser to access to your microphone
+        - <bold>NOTE:</bold> to download a copy of the audio narration, you need to play the audio and the download option will appear

 <br><br><br>
 <img src ="documentation_Images/gallery.png">